BahlulHasanli/bahlulhasanli/README.md

-Hi 👋 Ma name Bahlul Hasanli
+Hi 🤙 Ma name Bahlul Hasanli
 ===============================

-A simple person who likes to listen to music while writing code.
+An individual who finds solace in the harmonious blend of music and coding.

 ### Socials